elastic/ecctl/docs/ecctl_deployment_template_delete.md

 ## ecctl deployment template delete

-Deletes an existing deployment template
+Deletes an existing deployment template (Available for ECE only)

 ### Synopsis

-Deletes an existing deployment template
+Deletes an existing deployment template (Available for ECE only)

 ```
 ecctl deployment template delete [flags]